 Both of these Apps have been converted to the Windows 10 Universal Windows Platform (UWP).

 BioXing™ is now focusing on the development of touch based bioinformatics products for Windows 10 store apps that can be used on tablets and workstations.
-In addition, apps for Windows 8 phones and other smart phones have been developed and more are under development.
+In addition, apps for Windows 8 phones and other smart phones have been developed.

 .NET Components Development